 This year, I finally decided to stream my Call of Duty: Warzone gameplays on Twitch.
 I became an affiliate after months of grinding and have a super supportive community.
 Although there were some challenges to navigate, I learned a lot about the real world along the way.
 Again, we need to focus on the supporters who hype you up, not make you uncomfortable.
 PS.
 Check out my sniper montage video.

 I also opened a sticker shop this year.
 Throughout the year, I drew up different wild ideas and turned them into stickers, ranging from Disney, to Call of Duty, to designer bags.
-I’ve always wanted to start my own business and have the packing experience.
-A ton of people have supported my venture and my heart couldn’t be fuller.
+I’ve always wanted to start my own business and have packing experience.
+A ton of people have supported my venture, and my heart couldn’t be fuller.
 This was definitely my first step in the merchant world.

 I’ve always been interested in cooking and creating my own meals.
 This year, I decided to learn how to make new dishes and improve my cooking.
-I practiced making beef steak so many times, with vegetable and delicious sides.
-My goal is to make a delicious meal without putting health at risk.
+I practiced making beef steak so many times, with vegetables and delicious sides.
+My goal is to make a delicious meal without putting my health at risk.